AUB-Agentic-UPF/multi-agent-modular-upf/README.md

 3. a selected module chain + profiles via the Selector,
 4. PFCP-inspired data-plane rules (PDR/FAR/QER/URR structures)
 5. a deployment plan via the Executor,
-6. validates compliance with FR/NFR requirements via the Monitor.
+6. an assessment of whether the intent requirements are satisfied via the Monitor.

 The default `main.py` script runs a fixed set of intents for evaluation and prints each agent’s JSON output plus upstream metrics (time + token usage).